 Transform the user’s location displayed on a map into an informative description.

 You can show a user’s location on a map in order to orient them to elements of your app that use map content.
-For instance, a user’s current location can be a point of reference for retreiving search results or calculating directions.
+For instance, a user’s current location can be a point of reference for retrieving search results or calculating directions.
 Additionally, you can display location information outside of the map, such as a search field pre-filled with the user’s current city or street address.
 To provide this information in your app, configure your map view to display the user’s location, and then translate the location to informative, user-friendly data.

 Display the User Location Annotation